ashishWaghmare/tree-rpc/readme.md

 Any client can request for tree value using Request object which is transportded over Queue via JMS.
 Server will respond with value of Node and along with reference for child nodes.
 Client can use this reference to navigate further on tree.

-## Running Application
+## Running in.waghmare.ClientMain

 This application is based on Spring Boot Hornetq starter application.

 - Install a Java SDK
 - Install gradle or use gradlew
-- Application.java is primary entry point to start application.
+- in.waghmare.ClientMain.java is primary entry point to start application.

 ## Building
 - On windows use